Adding Users

 More Information

 For much more detailed information about managing the ExpeDat server, please read the servedat Server chapters.
+For more general instructions about updating the server configuration, see the Configuration File section.

 For advanced technical information, refer to the online Tech Notes.